 - Your taxi pick up should be there for pickup at Icher

-- If you are not tired, you can visit Bardan and Muney monestaries while driving back to Padum
+- If you are not tired, you can visit Bardan and Muney monasteries while driving back to Padum

 Stay options at Phuktal Monastery Trek

-- There is a guest house with attached bathroom at Phugtal monastery
+- There is a guest house with an attached bathroom at Phugtal monastery.

-- Camping sites are available at almost all villages including Purne or you can ask the local villagers to let you camp in their farms
+- Camping sites are available in almost all villages including Purne or you can ask the local villagers to let you camp in their farms.

 Other tips for Phuktal Monastery Trek

-- There are two satellite phones on way to contact with your loved ones, one at Cha village and other at Phuktal itself
+- There are two satellite phones on the way to contact your loved ones, one at Cha village and the other at Phuktal itself

-- If you want to do camping while trekking, it can be arranged by local travel agent in Padum, Zanskar.
-He will provide you a personal tent, kitchen tent, mattresses and sleeping bags.
-He will arrange the food of your choice too mostly limited to Indian, Italian and Chinese 🙂 ..
-Of course, there will be a professional guide, a cook and ponies so that you only have to carry yourself and water bottles
+- If you want to do camping while trekking, it can be arranged by a local travel agent in Padum, Zanskar.
+He will provide you a personal tent, kitchen tent, mattresses, and sleeping bags.
+He will arrange the food of your choice too mostly limited to Indian, Italian, and Chinese :).
+Of course, there will be a professional guide, a cook and ponies so that you only have to carry yourself and water bottles.

-- The guide and cook charges will be same for either one person or 10 in a group.
-The more people you have in group, more cheaper it will be.
+- The guide and cook charges will be the same for either one person or 10 in a group.
+The more people you have in the group, the cheaper it will be.

 - You can also get bikes or bicycles on rent from Padum if you want to add more adventure to your journey.
-You can connect with Zangskar Explorer in Padum, contact number +91-9469369109 – Nobu Omasila.
+You can connect with Zangskar Explorer in Padum, contact number +91-7889857547 or +91-9469369109 – Nobu Omasila.
 He shall also be able to help you arrange the Phuktal monastery trek as well.
-You can refer him DoW Community or my name, he will be happy to help always.
+You can refer him to DevilOnWheels Community or my name; he will be happy to help always.

-- If you visit Bardan and Muney monasteries on the first day it will be more enjoyable because when you will be back from the trek you may be tired and mostly people skip.
+- If you visit Bardan and Muney monasteries on the first day; it will be more enjoyable because when you will be back from the trek, you may be tired, and most people skip.
 But, that adds to less time left to make it to Chah village on Day 1 itself.

 - There are basic medical facilities are there at Chah village as well

-- If you want it to be a relaxed trek to Phuktal monastery, you can do it in 4-5 days with very easy pace and more enjoyment
+- If you want it to be a relaxed trek to Phuktal monastery, you can do it in 4-5 days with an effortless pace and more enjoyment

 - As with any other high altitude trip, especially for this trek PLEASE carry more than enough water, ORS, energy drinks (optional), dry fruits, chocolates, eatables, regular medicines to help you survive at least two-three days